Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Properties from gauge theory picture

-We have so far described the results we expect from ordinary lattice gauge theory, but not higher lattice gauge theory.
-However we can use very similar ideas to explore higher lattice gauge theory.
+We have so far described the excitations for ordinary lattice gauge theory, but we can use very similar ideas to explore higher lattice gauge theory.
 Our vertex terms still have the same algebra as in ordinary gauge theory.
 Namely, we have a group isomorphic to $G$ at each vertex.
-Therefore we expect electric charges labelled by irreps of $G$, just as with lattice gauge theory.
+Therefore we expect to find electric charges labelled by irreps of $G$, just as with lattice gauge theory.
 Again, under parallel transport the charges will transform according to this irrep.
-This suggests that our electric excitations will be largely unchanged when compared to those from ordinary lattice gauge theory.
-Similarly, we expect magnetic flux tubes, just as in lattice gauge theory.
-However there is some subtlety in considering the braiding between these two types of excitation.
+This suggests that our electric excitations will be largely unchanged when compared to those from the Quantum Double model.
+Similarly, we expect to find magnetic flux tubes that are similar to those from lattice gauge theory.
+However, there is some subtlety in considering the braiding between these two types of excitation.
 This is because the lattice does not satisfy flatness in the ground state, but instead fake-flatness.
-This means that deforming a path over an unexcited region causes the path label to pick up a factor of the form $\partial(e)$, rather than remain unchanged.
+This means that deforming a path over an unexcited region causes the path label to pick up a factor of the form $\partial(e)$.
 As we discussed earlier, moving an electric excitation through space, such as when we braid it around a magnetic flux tube, causes it to transform according to the label of the path traversed.
 This suggests that the result of braiding an electric charge around such a tube depends on the precise path chosen for the braiding, not just its homotopy class, implying that the braiding relation is not topological.
-As we shall discuss further in Section \ref{Section_Part_One_Confinement}, the resolution to this is that any electric excitation that is sensitive to such factors of $\partial(e)$ must be confined (i.e. cost energy to separate from its antiparticle), and so is not topological.
-In addition, the fact that we have fake-flatness rather than flatness indicates that a closed path may have a non-trivial label $\partial(e)$ even in the ground state (and we would have to measure the surface enclosed by that path to check that fake-flatness is satisfied).
+As we shall discuss further in Section \ref{Section_Part_One_Confinement}, the resolution to this is that any electric excitation that is sensitive to such factors of $\partial(e)$ must be confined (i.e., cost energy to separate from its antiparticle), and so is not topological.
+In addition, the fact that we have fake-flatness rather than flatness indicates that a closed path may have a non-trivial label $\partial(e)$ even in the ground state.
 This implies that fluxes with label in $\partial(E)$ cannot be distinguished from trivial fluxes just by measuring the closed path.
 Furthermore, deforming the measurement path for a magnetic flux tube will change the label measured by an element of $\partial(E)$.
 Therefore, when we talk about the flux of a magnetic excitation, we should only define it up to elements in $\partial(E)$.
 This leads to magnetic excitations with label in $\partial(E)$ becoming topologically trivial, in a sense that we explain in Section \ref{Section_Part_One_Condensation}.